 Long Beach Motorsports Walk of Fame

-A two-time winner of the Acura Grand Prix of Long Beach and two people who did as much as anyone to grow and define the 50-year-old event are the 2025 honorees for the Motorsports Walk of Fame located in Downtown Long Beach.
-Driver Scott Dixon, former Long Beach Mayor Beverly O’Neill and Grand Prix Association of Long Beach CEO & President Jim Michaelian will be honored at this free event, April 10, 2025, at 11 AM on the palm-lined sidewalk on South Pine Avenue in front of the Long Beach Convention & Entertainment Center.
+A back-to-back winner of the Acura Grand Prix of Long Beach and a man whose steadfast support for the race helped maintain its status as one of North America’s premier motorsport events are the 2026 honorees for the Motorsports Walk of Fame.
+Driver Alexander Rossi and former Long Beach Mayor Robert “Bob” Foster will be celebrated at a free, open-to-the-public ceremony on April 16, 2026, on the palm-lined sidewalk along South Pine Avenue in front of the Long Beach Convention & Entertainment Center.

 Downtown Long Beach